danielskovli/python-rest-api/README.md

 Thanks for stopping by, and make sure you skim the cliff notes below if you're interested in cloning and running this package.

 ## Requirements
-This project was built using Python 3.10, and while it's very likely compatible with earlier versions, you will probably have some type hinting issues.
+This project was built using Python 3.11, and while it's very likely compatible with earlier versions, you will probably have some type hinting issues and may need to sort out some `Enum`/`Flag` and similar issues.

 The other requirements are simply pip packages as per [requirements.txt](requirements.txt).